mathebox/MBBarMenu/README.md

 - **title**: the text of the item shown in the navigation bar or alert controller (required)
 - **action**: the action to be triggered after selecting the item (required)
 - **target**: the receiver of the action (required)
-- **image**: the image replacing the text in the navigation bar; also show in the alert controller
+- **image**: the image replacing the text in the navigation bar; also shown in the alert controller
+- **isActivated**: the handler to determine the state of an item { ON | OFF }
+- **titleActivated**: the text of the item in activated state
+- **imageActivated**: the image for the item in activated state

+# Todo
+- Consider iPhone landscape mode
+- Does it also work on dark navigation bars?
+- Improve state updates of single items (currently all items will be recreated)

 # License
 	The MIT License (MIT)